Marion E. Moodie

-Marion Elizabeth Moodie (January 30, 1867 – April 26, 1958) was a Canadian nurse and botanist who was the first nurse to graduate in Alberta.
+Marion Elizabeth Moodie (January 30, 1867 – April 26, 1958) was a Canadian nurse and botanist who was the first nurse to graduate in what became the province of Alberta.
 She was also an accomplished poet and writer.

 Biography

 Born in Quebec City, of Scottish/English descent, Marion Elizabeth Moodie went west to Calgary, with her family, in 1891.

 Seven years later she graduated from the Calgary Hospital, the first fully trained nurse to receive her diploma in the province of Alberta.
 For five years she engaged in private nursing and hospital work in central and southern Alberta, and later in Manitoba.
 During the war Miss Moodie was nursing sister, and later matron, at Ogden Military Hospital, Calgary.

 A keen student and lover of nature, Miss Moodie found time, in her busy pioneer life, to make botanical collections of the flora of Alberta for the provincial government at Edmonton, as well as for such well-known American institutions as the Smithsonian, the New York Botanical Gardens, Harvard University, and the Field Museum, Chicago.